mishelf92/ball_identification_algorithm/README.md

 1.clickMouse - The code lets you know the pixels of a particular point in the image

-2.Simulation.ttt - the Simulation in CoppeliaSim
+2.Simulation.ttt - the Simulation in CoppeliaSim.
+From here you can create data of images The steps that need to be done for this are:

-3.ball_identification_algorithm -

-4.not_In_real_Time -
+---image---

+3.ball_identification_algorithm - This code runs the file "Simulation.ttt" and returns the position of the ball at each simulation step i.e. every 0.05 seconds

+this the final code of the algorithm for the project.

+4.not_In_real_Time - Code that runs on any images that in the folder in your pycharm and saves algorithm results in an excel file